Letter to the Editor

 The important point is simply this: Di Piero doesn't understand what the anthology represents.
 Some of the contributors are children.
 Some are poets being anthologized for the first time.
 Some are Pulitzer and National Book Award winners.
 Poets Against the War represents a broad spectrum of American writers of poetry as, during a one-month period last winter, we compiled 13,000 poems protesting the invasion of Iraq.
 Few were writing out of direct experience of war.

 This is not World War II.
 This work is not culled from a lifetime of writing by a handful of white male poets who spent four years at war.
 It is culled from the broad spectrum we find in American poetry today, and it is that very breadth and depth that has made the past fifty years so great for our poetry.
 There are Latino/Latina poets, Asian-American poets, African-American poets, gay and lesbian poets, housewife and sheepherder poets—in short, all the diversity of experience and language that is missing from Di Piero's canon.
 What's "good" and what's "bad" can be endlessly debated.
 But in the entire history of poetry, there has never been anything like Poets Against the War.

 Sam Hamill was adopted from foster care at the age of three and grew up on a farm in Utah.
-Early experiences with violence, theft, jail time, and boot camp were offset by Hamill’s growing interest in poetry, particularly Beat poetry.
-During a judge-ordained enlistment in the Marine Corps, Hamill...
+His early experiences with violence, theft, jail time, and boot camp were combined with a growing interest in poetry, particularly Beat poetry.
+During a judge-ordained enlistment in the Marine Corps,...